anantmahambrey/AI-Phone-Agent/README.md

 ## Model Details 🤖
 -Google's Gemini 1.5 Flash is a fast and versatile multimodal model for scaling across diverse tasks.
-We have used it for Speech-to-Text conversion and Speech-to-Speech conversations.
+We have used it for Speech-to-Text conversion and Text-to-Text conversations.

 -Waves is smallest.ai's unified platform for speech synthesis.
 It supports various models designed for real-time applications such as voicebots.